Getting out into the snow with your dog can be great fun but there are a few things to bear in mind to keep your four-legged friend safe.

 Fresh snow can also cause problems with your dog’s paws, forming lumps or balls of ice.
 These can be very irritating for your pup.
 These frozen clumps of snow can be delicately removed by hand but you can avoid them forming in the first place by applying WinterPad to your dog’s paw pads before they head out into the snow.

 Winter booties can also help prevent the problem by protecting their paws.
-Remember though, that animals are unpredictable, so it is always wise to make sure that your dog doesn’t chew or swallow its booties.

 Neglecting to clear your dog’s paws of small balls of ice may lead to frostbite, sores and wounds on the pads which can easily become infected.
 These are very painful for your dog and are difficult to treat.